dokester/BayesicFitting/README.md

 More work needs to be done in:

-  * Introduction of more Classes: NeuralNetModel, OrderProblem, ...
+  * Introduction of more Classes: NeuralNetModel, ...

 <a name="versions"></a>
 ## 5. Versions